mehul422/power-outages-us/README.md

 Metric: R-squared (R²)

 To evaluate the quality of our model, we will use R-squared (R²) as the primary metric.
 This is due to the fact that R-squared measures the proportion of the variance in the dependent variable (OUTAGE.DURATION) that is predictable from the independent variables (U.S._STATE and CUSTOMERS.AFFECTED).
 This is a widely used metric for regression models as it provides insight into how well the model fits the data and how accurately it can predict the response variable.
 Finally, by using R-squared over other suitable metrics such as F1-score and accuracy, we are able to gauge the effectiveness of our model in explaining and predicting outage duration based on the chosen features.

+---

+## Baseline Model

+In this project, we have built a regression model to predict the **OUTAGE.DURATION**, using the following two features:

+1. **U.S._STATE**: This is a **nominal** feature representing the state in which the outage occurs.
+Since there are multiple unique states, **one-hot encoding** was performed to convert this categorical feature into a set of binary columns, each corresponding to one state.
+This encoding allows the model to handle the categorical nature of the feature while preserving the distinct information provided by each state.

+2. **CUSTOMERS.AFFECTED**: This is a **discrete** feature representing the number of customers affected by the outage.
+It contains some missing values, which were handled by using an appropriate imputation technique (e.g., replacing missing values with the median or mean of the column).
+This ensures the model can use the data without losing valuable information from rows with missing values.

+#### Model Performance
+The model’s **R-squared (R²)** value is **0.0272**, which suggests that the features used in the model (U.S._STATE and CUSTOMERS.AFFECTED) explain only about 2.7% of the variance in the **OUTAGE.DURATION**.
+This low R-squared indicates that while the model does provide some prediction capability, it is not yet capturing the majority of the factors influencing outage duration.

+Given this result, it is clear that additional features or more sophisticated preprocessing and modeling techniques are needed to improve the predictive power of the model.
+As of now, the model does not perform particularly well, and further refinement and feature engineering are necessary to achieve better accuracy in predicting outage durations.

+#### Next Steps
+For future iterations of the model, we plan to incorporate additional features, such as **CAUSE.CATEGORY** and **POP.DENSITY.UC / POP.DENSITY.RURAL**, which may offer further insights into the factors affecting outage duration.
+These features are likely to provide more predictive value, particularly cause-related factors that could explain longer or shorter outage durations, and population density, which may correlate with the scale and complexity of the outages.

+By refining our feature set and applying more advanced modeling techniques, we aim to improve the model's performance and increase its ability to predict outage duration more accurately.